Quantum computational chemistry: Quantum computing and simulation

-The dichotomy between the resources needed for tackling real problems, and the `superiority' of a machine with more than 50 qubits poses the question; \textit{`What, if anything, will near-term quantum computers be useful for?'}.
+In contrast to the large error corrected machines described above, current quantum computers possess only tens of error-prone physical qubits.
+Nevertheless, quantum computers with more than around 50 qubits are considered too large to exactly simulate classically, and may thus be capable of solving problems which are intractable on even the largest classical supercomputers~\cite{google2019supremacy}.
+However, these problems are typically artificially constructed examples, rather than real-world problems~\cite{boixo2018characterizing, harrow2017quantum}. \textcite{preskill2018quantum} dubbed these machines `noisy intermediate-scale quantum' (NISQ) devices, and observed that it is currently unclear whether they will be able to outperform classical computers on useful tasks.
+The dichotomy between the resources needed for tackling problems like factoring, and the `supremacy' of a machine with more than around 50 qubits poses the question; \textit{`What, if anything, will near-term quantum computers be useful for?'}.
 The answer may lie with Feynman's original proposal; using quantum systems to simulate quantum systems.